vitessio/website/content/en/docs/user-guides/schema-changes/_index.md

 ### Execute

 In managed, online schema changes, Vitess owns the execution of `gh-ost` or `pt-online-schema-change`.
-While these ru nin the background, Vitess keeps track of the migratoin state.
+While these run in the background, Vitess keeps track of the migratoin state.

 In direct schema changes via `vtctl` or `vtgate`, Vitess issues a synchronous `ALTER TABLE` statement on the relevant shards.